 This policy covers complaints arising from any aspect of flat clearance operations including collection, transportation, disposal and recycling of refuse from flats and small blocks.
 The principles guiding our approach include accessibility, impartiality, confidentiality and prompt action.
 Complaints are considered without prejudice and recorded for continuous improvement.
 Where the term Charlton flat clearance or apartment clearance Charlton is used, it refers to the specific service offering rather than a regulatory endorsement.
 The organisation commits to clear communication and adherence to applicable waste management standards.

-Photograph of cleared flat interior Complaints will be accepted from the customer who booked the service, the account holder, or an authorised representative acting on their behalf.
+A woman wearing a yellow safety helmet, high-visibility vest, and gloves is standing outdoors on a concrete surface near the open rear of a white truck or storage container, holding a portable electronic device or possibly a piece of equipment.
+Surrounding her, there are several discarded electronic appliances such as old computer monitors and printers, stacked or placed on the ground.
+The background includes a partially visible wall and additional objects, suggesting a storage or waste collection area in Charlton.
+The scene indicates a rubbish removal process, with the woman preparing to transport or manage electronic waste, consistent with services offered by Flat Clearance Charlton in waste management and clearance in the local area.
+Complaints will be accepted from the customer who booked the service, the account holder, or an authorised representative acting on their behalf.
 Anonymous complaints will be reviewed where sufficient detail is provided.
 All complaints are logged with a reference number and an initial acknowledgement is issued within two working days.
 The acknowledgement will outline the process, an expected timescale for a response and the name of the person allocated to the case.
 Records are kept securely and retained in line with our retention policy.

 How to Make a Complaint